Medical Care and Your 1- to 2-Year-Old

 - chickenpox (varicella) vaccine

-- fourth diphtheria, tetanus, and pertussis (DTaP) vaccine
+- the fourth diphtheria, tetanus, and pertussis (DTaP) vaccine

 At the 18-month visit, if not already been given, children should get:

-- third hepatitis B vaccine (HBV), which can be given starting at 6 months
+- the third hepatitis B (HepB) vaccine, which can be given starting at 6 months

-- third inactivated poliovirus vaccine (IPV), which can be given starting at 6 months
+- the third inactivated poliovirus vaccine (IPV), which can be given starting at 6 months

 Your child may also get a flu shot, which is recommended every year before flu season for children older than 6 months.
 If your child is at high risk for developing meningococcal disease, a serious infection that can lead to bacterial meningitis, your doctor may offer the meningococcal vaccine as well.